JYang-AI/jyang-ai.github.io/_pages/group.md

 nav_order: 3
 ---

-## Opengings of PhD students and Research Assistants in University of Houston
+## Openings of PhD students and Research Assistants in University of Houston

-[Dr. Jianyi Yang](https://jyang-ai.github.io) is seeking PhD students and research assistants in Computer Science at UH starting in Spring 2025 or Fall 2025.
+I am actively seeking PhD students and research assistants in Computer Science at UH starting in Spring 2025 or Fall 2025.

-My research topics span ML/AI algorithms and their domain applications.
-Students who are interested in the following areas are welcome to apply.
+My research focuses on ML/AI algorithms and their domain applications.
+Topics include.
 + ML/AI methods (trustworthy ML, reinforcement learning, LLMs, AI systems)
 + AI applications (AI for computing systems, AI for science)

+**About me**\
+[Dr. Jianyi Yang](https://jyang-ai.github.io) is an Assistant Professor in the Department of Computer Science at the University of Houston with a joint appointment in the Department of Electrical and Computer Engineering, starting Fall 2024.
+Prior to that, He was a visitor at Caltech and a postdoctoral research assistant at UC Riverside.
+He received his PhD degree from UC Riverside in 2023.
+His research has been published in top conferences (NeurIPS, ICML, SIGMETRICS, AAAI, INFOCOM, IJCAI, etc.).

 **About University of Houston**\
 Established in 1927, the University of Houston (UH) is a Carnegie R1 institution with very high research activity.
 Ranked among the top doctoral research universities in the US, UH offers a vibrant academic environment and cutting-edge research opportunities.
 UH is ranked 69th in Engineering according to US News.
 Additionally, according to ARWU, UH is ranked 63-95 in the US and 201-300 worldwide.